Rust Type Metaprogramming - Part 1

 1234567

-You'll notice we're implementing the method for a tuple of method and arguments (in this case a single one), that's because we have no other way of passing compile time information into Apply:
+You'll notice I'm implementing the method for a tuple of method and arguments (in this case a single one), that's because there's no other way of passing compile time information into Apply:

-• If we tried storing T as a generic on Apply, we wouldn't be able to invoke it for different types.
+• If we tried storing T as a generic on Apply, we wouldn't be able to invoke it for different types within the same type list.

 • Conversly, if we tried storing it on ToInputConnector, then our mapping wouldn't be agnostic with respect to method it's applying.

-So, in general, variable types are stored in the tuple we're calling Apply on and non-variable types (such as M in the example case) should go into the signature struct (ToInputConnector).
+To summarize, variable types are stored in the tuple we're calling Apply on and non-variable types (such as Model in the example case) should go into the implementation discriminant struct (ToInputConnector).

 Note that multiple variable arguments will change how you implement TypeMapping in the following section.

-Sadly, this is a place we have to declare multiple implementations again for each tuple size.
+Sadly, this is a place multiple implementations are necessary again (for each tuple size).
 As always, macros come to the rescue:

 mapping.rs